 4. Methodology

 Critically important for describing how the project was implemented.
 It outlines how information is collected and how tasks are performed.
-For instance, if it involved research, one would discuss the procedures that were followed in data collection activities such as surveys, interviews, and data mining among others, and why the specific approach was embraced.
+For instance, if it involved research, one would discuss the procedures that were followed in data collection activities such as surveys, interviews etc, and why the specific approach was embraced.
 Depending on the details of the case, this part may also involve aspects linked to the schedule, usage of resources, and people involved in the project.
-The purpose is to provide the audience with a clear understanding of the processes followed in accomplishing the findings and make the work reproducible.

 5. Findings/Analysis

-Here, you describe the findings and recommendations for the data gathered in the project.
-Depending on the nature of the project, it may entail statistical data, surveys, or specific operation information.
+In this section you have to describe the findings and recommendation for the data gathered in the project report.
+Depending on the nature of the project.
+It can have statistical data, surveys or specific operation information.
 Moreover, they apply the results to answer the initial questions, and objectives of the work indicated in the syllabus or class guidelines.
-It is recommended to use charts, tables, or graphs to support the information and make it easy to understand.
+It is recommended to use more visuals to make the project report easier to understand.
+Visuals like charts, tables, or graphs to support the information.
 Additionally, the section should show achieved results and if the project met objectives with supporting evidence.

 6. Conclusion